hemilpanchiwala/2048-AI-Solver/README.md

 Hence, the heuristic function is defined as the `score - penalty due to clustering`.

-# Accuracy
+# Win-Rate
-The accuracy of the algorithm highly depends on the depth of the tree.
-With the depth 7 and though time of about half an minute, it achieves accuracy of winning about 80 - 90% of the games.
-The accuracy can be made even higher increasing the depth of the tree.
+The win-rate of the algorithm highly depends on the depth of the tree.
+With the depth 7 and though time of about half an minute, it achieves winning rate of about 80 - 90% of the games.
+This can be made even higher increasing the depth of the tree.